 Individual Lifetime Achievement Award: Dr. Cecile Rose

-Dr. Rose’s work has addressed a range of issues, from the health impacts of military burn pit exposures to occupational diseases in various industries.
+Rose’s work has addressed a range of issues, from the health impacts of military burn pit exposures to occupational diseases in various industries.
 Her mentorship and collaborative spirit have been instrumental in training the next generation of occupational health leaders.

-Dr. Greg Downey, a colleague, shared more of Dr. Rose’s incredible impact, “She's made major contributions in the field of Occupational and Environmental diseases, including pneumoconiosis, silicosis, and coworkers pneumoconiosis, and those related to military deployment in Southwest Asia…” Dr. Downey continued, “So, Cecile, from a professional standpoint, thank you, you have done an amazing job in this field.
+Greg Downey, MD, FRCPC, a colleague, shared more of Rose’s incredible impact, “She's made major contributions in the field of Occupational and Environmental diseases, including pneumoconiosis, silicosis, and coworkers pneumoconiosis, and those related to military deployment in Southwest Asia…” Downey continued, “So, Cecile, from a professional standpoint, thank you, you have done an amazing job in this field.
 We don't want you to go away after this honor.
 We want you to continue.
 But thank you, from the bottom of our collective hearts.”

-Dr. Silpa Krefft, one of Dr. Rose’s former trainees, highlighted Cecile’s commitment to mentorship: “Cecile has trained countless people…she's aided multiple mentees and received career development awards and other pilot research awards with an occupational health focus.
-Dr. Krefft continued, “I also want to highlight how amazing of a human being she is as well.
+Silpa Krefft, MD, MPH, one of Rose’s former trainees, highlighted Cecile’s commitment to mentorship: “Cecile has trained countless people…she's aided multiple mentees and received career development awards and other pilot research awards with an occupational health focus.
+Krefft continued, “I also want to highlight how amazing of a human being she is as well.
 She's honestly the best example of someone who promotes in her daily life all the principles of worker health, public health, promotion, and prevention that we all care about”

-In her acceptance speech, Dr. Rose thanked her colleagues, “Thank you… working with you all has been my great privilege and a great gift…I've been so fortunate to work with these brilliant and passionate up-and-coming health and safety professionals.
+In her acceptance speech, Rose thanked her colleagues, “Thank you… working with you all has been my great privilege and a great gift…I've been so fortunate to work with these brilliant and passionate up-and-coming health and safety professionals.
 I've always thought of collaboration, and I can only hope that my colleagues, who are also my friends, have found working together as rewarding as I have.”

-Dr. Rose concluded her speech by thanking past patients, “I have to acknowledge and thank the thousands of patients…I have learned so much from lifeguards, miners, stone fabricators, military veterans, flavoring workers, agricultural workers, foundry workers, and just so many, so many patients who, over almost 40 years, have taught me so much, and motivated me to mobilize my outrage and my anger about preventable work-related disease into this lifetime of rewarding medicine and public health.
+Rose concluded her speech by thanking past patients, “I have to acknowledge and thank the thousands of patients…I have learned so much from lifeguards, miners, stone fabricators, military veterans, flavoring workers, agricultural workers, foundry workers, and just so many, so many patients who, over almost 40 years, have taught me so much, and motivated me to mobilize my outrage and my anger about preventable work-related disease into this lifetime of rewarding medicine and public health.
 Thank you.”

 About the Center for Health, Work & Environment